Getting started

 • the header section, providing information about the type of geometry (typgeo value), the number of folds (nbfold value), which is consistent with the typgeo, the number of nodes (i.e. the regions), the number of elements (i.e. the edges).

 • the regions section, providing a list of indices attributed to the regions in the lattice.
 It also contains the definition of the macros to indicate subvolumes of the assembly.
+Names and indices of the macros match the assignment of the corresponding MACRO type of property to the regions.

 • the edges section, providing the geometric information about all the edges in the geometry layout, as well as the indices of the regions they belong to.